-At times, the IP address from which you send emails may be marked as spam sender or blacklisted by email service providers (e.g., Gmail, Yahoo, Yandex, etc.).
+At times, the IP address from which you send emails may be marked as spam sender or blacklisted by email service providers, e.g., Gmail, Yahoo, Yandex, etc. As a result, external users may receive emails from Kerio Connect marked as spam.
 The following error may appear in the logs:

 Our system has detected an unusual rate of unsolicited mail originating from your IP address